Heavyweight Champ

 is a series of boxing video games from Sega.
 The original arcade video game was released in 1976.
 The game uses black-and-white graphics and critics have since identified it as the first video game to feature hand-to-hand fighting.
 It was a commercial success in Japan, where it was the third highest-grossing arcade video game of 1976.
 However, it is now considered a lost video game.

 Sega released a remake to arcades in 1987, changing the side perspective of the original game to a third-person viewpoint from behind the boxer.
 Both games feature unique controls that simulate throwing actual punches.
 The 1987 remake was Japan's fifth highest-grossing arcade video game of 1988 and received positive reviews from critics.

 Gameplay

 The 1976 game has monochrome graphics and side-view perspective.

-The 1976 original featured gameplay viewed from a side-view perspective.
-It employed two boxing glove controllers, one for each player, which moved up and down for high and low punches, with an inward movement for striking.
-It used large monochrome sprite visuals for the graphics.
+The 1976 original features gameplay viewed from a side-view perspective.
+It employs two boxing glove controllers, one for each player, which move up and down for high and low punches, with an inward movement for striking.
+It uses large monochrome sprite visuals for the graphics.

 The 1987 game changed the perspective to behind the player's boxer.
 In addition, the player is given two punch controllers, one for each hand.
-Only a single-player mode was made available, in which the player faces a series of opponents in one-round, three-minute bouts.
+Only a single-player mode is available, in which the player faces a series of opponents in one-round, three-minute bouts.
 Players can swivel the cabinet to move their boxer from side to side.